0zn/ClipMe/README.md

-# Clipper
+# ClipMe
-Persistent Bitcoin Address Clipper
+A Persistent Bitcoin Address Clipper

 # About